ALL Metrics

 Initial mortality rate analyses

-Figure 1A shows that the monthly all-cause mortality rate, particularly at the beginning of the period, was higher among unvaccinated than vaccinated.
+Figure 1A shows that the monthly all-cause mortality rate, particularly at the beginning of the period, was higher among unvaccinated (marked in red) than vaccinated (marked in blue).
 The rate decreased among the unvaccinated, but among the vaccinated, it was relatively stable or had a slight increase.
-Consequently, the mortality among unvaccinated and vaccinated almost was tangent at the end of the period.
+Consequently, the all-cause mortality among unvaccinated and vaccinated was almost tangent at the end of the period.

 Figure 1B shows that the mortality rate not involving COVID-19 was similar to the all-cause mortality rate (Figure 1A), except for being lower among unvaccinated between the last half of 21 and the beginning of 22.

 An interpretation of Figure 1A can be that the vaccinated had a temporal but declining mortality protection.
-However, as the pattern was similar concerning mortality not involving COVID-19 (Figure 1B), the difference can alternatively be attributed to unvaccinated having inferior health at the outset (cf. my explanation at the end of the Methods section, and which I further elaborate on below).
+However, as the pattern was similar concerning mortality not involving COVID-19 (Figure 1B), there may be other explanations, which I address below.

-Figure 2B adds further information showing that ORs of all-cause mortality compared to mortality not involving COVID-19 between July 21 and Jan 22 were significant (95% CIs), with most values above 1.2.
-The results were reached by using Stata’s23 xlincom algorithm25 first to differentiate the log odds (the logarithm of the ORs) of estimates reported in Figure 2A, and next generate the new ORs from the differentiated log odds [2].
-Accordingly, a conclusion so far is that vaccinated were significantly (CIs 95%) protected between July 21 and Jan 22 [3].
+Figure 2B shows that ORs of all-cause mortality compared to mortality not involving COVID-19 between July 21 and Jan 22 were significant (95% CIs), with most values above 1.2.
+The results were reached by using xlincom,22 an extension of Stata’s20 lincom algorithm, first to contrast or differentiate the log odds (the logarithm of the ORs) of estimates reported in Figure 2A, and next to generate new ORs (from the contrasted or differentiated log odds).
+Substantially, Figure 2A and Figure 2B provide the same information [2], but in my opinion, the latter illuminates the contrast between all-cause mortality and mortality not involving COVID-19 better [3].

-Figure 3 shows that while mortality not involving COVID-19 decreased among unvaccinated compared to the first observation month, it was high among vaccinated [4].
+Figure 5 shows that while mortality not involving COVID-19 decreased among unvaccinated (marked in red) compared to the first observation month, it remained high among vaccinated (marked in blue) [4].
 The results reflect mortality rates in Figure 1B, which were almost tangent at the end of the period.
-Also, they reflect the declining ORs of unvaccinated reported in Figure 2A, taking a non-significant value of a little over 1 at the end (95% CI).
+Also, they reflect the declining ORs of unvaccinated reported in Figure 2A (marked in orange), taking a non-significant value of a little over 1 at the end (95% CI).
 Hence, the data show a relatively high and relative increase in mortality not involving COVID-19 among vaccinated.
-An interpretation is that vaccination, despite temporary protection, increased mortality.
-Strengthening the interpretation was relatively high mortality among vaccinated not involving COVID-19 counterintuitively following periods of excess mortality ( Figure 4) [5].
+An interpretation may be that vaccination, despite temporary protection, increased mortality.
+Strengthening the interpretation was relatively high mortality among vaccinated not involving COVID-19 counterintuitively following periods of excess mortality ( Figure 6) [5].
 Further strengthening the interpretation was the relatively high mortality not involving COVID-19 among the vaccinated, corresponding with excess mortality during much of the same period (ibid.)
 [6].

 Discussion

-This study found that COVID-19 vaccination protected against mortality, but the effect was temporal and declined after a few months.
-Also, the study found that COVID-19 vaccination may have increased mortality in a longer perspective.
+This study found that COVID-19 vaccination may have protected against mortality, but the effect was temporal and declined after a few months.
+Also, the study indicated that COVID-19 vaccination may have increased mortality in the long term.

-As the study found that COVID-19 vaccination prevented mortality, it contributes to and aligns with other research showing similar effects.1117 As it found that the vaccine protection was temporal, it further contributes to and aligns with other research showing that it declines.19 Finally, as the study found that COVID-19 may have increased mortality in a longer perspective, it contributes to and aligns with other research also showing that COVID-19 vaccination can have adverse effects2729 and increase mortality.30
+As the study found that COVID-19 vaccination may have prevented mortality, it contributes to and aligns with other research showing similar effects.1016 As it found that the vaccine protection was temporal, it further contributes to and aligns with other research showing that it declines.17 Finally, as the study indicated that COVID-19 may have increased mortality in a longer perspective, it contributes to and aligns with other research also showing that COVID-19 vaccination can have adverse effects2426 and increase mortality.27

-In addition to contributing to the other research streams concerning the COVID-19 vaccine effect on mortality, the study’s perhaps major contribution was to elaborate a useful tool to compare non-randomized groups in the absence of control variables, which even in their presence can even make statistical conclusions less, not more, accurate.6 Thus, as most previous studies on the link between COVID-19 vaccination and mortality have been carried out in non-randomized contexts and, accordingly, even in the presence of control variables exposed to challenges concerning validity, this study has illustrated and applied a useful tool to address those limitations.
+In addition to contributing to the other research streams concerning the COVID-19 vaccine effect on mortality, the study’s perhaps major contribution was to elaborate a useful tool to compare non-randomized groups in the absence of control variables, which, even in their presence, can make statistical conclusions less, not more, accurate.6 Thus, as most previous studies on the link between COVID-19 vaccination and mortality have been carried out in non-randomized contexts and, accordingly, even in the presence of control variables exposed to validity concerns, this study has illustrated and applied a useful tool to address those limitations.
 Moreover, I argue that the tool has general applicability as it can also be used in other research contexts.

 Implications

-Predicting outcomes of future potential pandemics is challenging,31 highlighting the importance of high-quality healthcare sectors as they have been shown to prevent adverse outcomes.32 Lessons from the COVID-19 pandemic have nonetheless taught that the “proportion of adults hospitalized with COVID-19 who experienced critical outcomes decreased with time”,33 but the statement does not undermine its challenge on the society at large and the health care sector in particular.
-This study has shown that vaccination, although having a temporal preventive effect, can even have adverse long-term consequences.
+Predicting outcomes of future potential pandemics is challenging,28 highlighting the importance of high-quality healthcare sectors as they have been shown to prevent adverse outcomes.29 Lessons from the COVID-19 pandemic have nonetheless taught that the “proportion of adults hospitalized with COVID-19 who experienced critical outcomes decreased with time”,30 but the statement does not undermine its challenge on society at large and the health care sector in particular.
+This study has shown that vaccination, although having a temporal preventive effect, may have adverse long-term consequences.
 Policymakers and the healthcare sector should be aware of these findings, considering that the effect of the COVID-19 vaccine is not necessarily genuinely positive.

 Limitations and future research